Here we provide tips for working with the epidist

 ## # ... hidden reserved variables {'.chain', '.iteration', '.draw'}

-How can I assess if sampling has converged?
+How can I assess whether sampling has converged?

 The output of a call to epidist